Experity/Embedded-Widget/README.md

 # Clockwise.MD Website Widget
 ### A Quick Note
 This is a patient facing widget that is meant to be added to your clinic or hospital's public facing website.
 It does not in any way affect functionality of the application.

 ---
 ### Demonstration
 [Click here to see the widget in action](http://lightshedhealth.github.io/Website-Widget-API/)

 ---
+### Beginner's Guide
 This first snippet of code is what gets the wait time from your clinic.
 It should go inside the `<head>` tag of your web page.
 You want to replace __[ID]__ with your hospital's id number (exclude the brackets)

 ```javascript